dasch-swiss/dsp-tools/docs/excel2xml-module.md

 #### Special characters in text properties

-Depending on the encoding of your text, special characters behave differently.
+Special characters behave differently for formatted texts than for unformatted texts.
 Please consult the systematic overview [here](./file-formats/xml-data-file.md#special-characters-overview) to fully understand the implications.